dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 ### Get protocol

-- **Arguments:** UUID
+- **Arguments:** key
 - **Returns:** data

-The Get protocol allows a peer to get a certain datapiece by its key, assuming it has the datapiece or that one of its successors has it.
+The Get protocol allows a node to get a certain datapiece by its key, assuming it has the datapiece or that one of its successors has it.

 Upon calling the Get protocol locally, node $r$ does the following: